stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 The solution in this proposal follows this alternative solution, which is kind of a more general solution in comparison to the rejected one, allowing the same sequence term (which could contain a trailing question mark) as could be written in front of the dot of a method call.
 This means that when switching between the for-in loop and an application of `forEach`, this term would not have to be changed.
 While motivations described in the old, rejected proposal might still be valid, we try a fresh take in the motivation section below, as the proposed solution differs from the rejected one.

-Some arguments for and against this solution have already been discussed in a [forums topic](https://forums.swift.org/t/still-or-again-interest-in-optional-iteration/65730).

 This proposal draft has been presented in [this forums topic](https://forums.swift.org/t/pitch-extending-optional-chains-to-include-for-loops/65848).
+Before, some arguments for and against this solution have already been discussed in [another forums topic](https://forums.swift.org/t/still-or-again-interest-in-optional-iteration/65730).

 ## Motivation